krysp-io/node-red-contrib-cloud-scheduler/README.md

 ### Installing the client library

-To install the stable version use the Menu - Manage palette option and search for node-red-contrib-scheduler, or run the following command in your Node-RED user directory - typically ~/.node-red:
+To install the stable version use the Menu - Manage palette option and search for node-red-contrib-cloud-scheduler, or run the following command in your Node-RED user directory - typically ~/.node-red:

-        npm install node-red-contrib-scheduler
+        npm install node-red-contrib-cloud-scheduler

 Or else install the package directly from Manage Palette